-To see the top highlights in Lisbon, you need at least several days.
-But if you’re staying longer (or you’re living in Lisbon), then you have a perfect opportunity to see some of the lesser-known sights and areas.
+To see the top highlights in Lisbon you need at least several days.
+But if you’re staying longer (or you’re based in Lisbon) you’ll have a perfect opportunity to see some of the lesser-known sights and areas.

 Whether you’ve got a nose for secret off the beaten path spots, or you’re based in Lisbon and looking for some fun weekend activities, you’ll find there is always more to see and do.
 I’ve been living in Lisbon for four years now and I’m still discovering new things!

-Here are 17 things in Lisbon that deserve to be called hidden gems, or that are simply not in the typical top 10 list of attractions in Lisbon.
-Don’t miss my other list of top things to see in Lisbon for first-time visitors.
+Here are 17 unusual things in Lisbon — what you might call the hidden gems, or simply which are not in the typical top 10 list.
+Don’t miss my other top things to see in Lisbon for first-time visitors.

 1. Visit Queluz National Palace